 A lot of cruise lines offer an “all inclusive” trips with accommodations, food, transportation and entertainment included in the fare.
 If you want to travel in glamour and style, it’s best to pay for everything you might need in advance so you don’t need to stash your cash or credit card for your every move.
 But as you step onboard, you can be bombarded with stuff that pays extra, like souvenir photos, alcoholic concoctions, shore excursions, massages, romantic exclusive dinners and more.
 You can spend over your budget, if you are not careful.
+Do check out the best real money online casino australia as well if you are a fan of online gambling.

 If you plan to lock up your wallet after spending a fortune on a cruise fare, here are some tips to remember: